-The factory default value for overboost is 14.5psi (1bar, or 100kPa).
-Overboost is adjustable between 0 - 50psi (0 - 3.45 bar, 0-345 kPa).
+The factory default value for overboost is 100kPa (1bar, or 14.5psi).
+Overboost is adjustable between 0 - 345 kPa (0 - 3.45 bar, 0 - 50 psi).
 If you do not want to use overboost, simply set it to the maximum boost pressure.

-This is a "global" controller setting, and is therefore the same for every boost preset (including scramble), and is shown in the same pressure units as the display.
+This is a "global" controller setting, and is therefore the same for every boost memory, and is shown in the same pressure units as the display.

-We strongly advise setting Overboost BEFORE making boost pressure adjustments.
+It is strongly advised that Overboost is set BEFORE making boost pressure adjustments.
 You should choose a maximum limit slightly above your intended peak boost pressure.
-E.g. if you intend to run say 15psi, set the Overboost for approximately 16.5psi so it doesn't trigger prematurely.
+E.g. if you intend to run say 120 kPa maximum boost, set the Overboost for approximately 130kPa so it doesn't trigger prematurely.

-NOTE: The Overboost feature CANNOT protect against a boost overshoot caused by a stuck wastegate or popped wastegate/solenoid hose connection, since these kinds of failures are outside of the D-Force's control.
+NOTE: The Overboost feature CANNOT protect against a boost overshoot caused by a stuck wastegate or popped wastegate/solenoid hose connection, since these kinds of failures are outside of the G-Force II's control.